FreeCAD/FreeCAD/CONTRIBUTING.md

 ## 7. Branches and Releases

-1. The project SHALL have one branch (“master”) that always holds the latest in-progress version and SHOULD always build.
+1. The project SHALL have one branch (“main”) that always holds the latest in-progress version and SHOULD always build.
 2. The project SHALL NOT use topic branches for any reason.
 Personal forks MAY use topic branches.
 3. To make a stable release a Maintainer SHALL tag the repository.
-Stable releases SHALL always be released from the repository master.
+Stable releases SHALL always be released from the repository main branch.

 ## 8. Project Administration